narri-madhan3105/Buffons_needle/README.md

 P   = \frac{2}{\pi}
 $$

-where P is the final probability that a needle randomly dropped onto a surface will land across one of the parallel lines
+where P is the final probability that a needle randomly dropped onto a surface will land across one of the parallel lines.
+The formula relates the physical probability of a needle crossing a line to the geometric value of $\pi$, showing how random straight line drops can naturally uncover the curvature of a circle

 **Let me go through you a small derivation for deeper understanding of method**
 <img width="402" height="358" alt="buffon ggl" src="https://github.com/user-attachments/assets/c6e4f2f7-4e82-4c22-856f-453220d97676" />